Radiohead: Influences

-Among Radiohead's earliest influences were Queen, Bob Dylan, Pink Floyd, Elvis Costello, post-punk acts such as Joy Division, Siouxsie and the Banshees and Magazine, and significantly 1980s alternative rock bands such as R.E.M., U2, the Pixies, the Smiths and Sonic Youth.
+Among Radiohead's earliest influences were Queen, Bob Dylan, Japan, post-punk acts such as Joy Division, Siouxsie and the Banshees and Magazine, and 1980s alternative rock bands such as R.E.M., U2, the Pixies, the Smiths and Sonic Youth.
 Jonny Greenwood named the Magazine guitarist John McGeoch his biggest guitar influence.
+Yorke named Neil Young as an influence, and Radiohead have covered Young several times.
+O'Brien said Scott Walker was Radiohead's "unifying" influence, citing his voice, arrangements and instrumentation.

 By the mid-1990s, Radiohead were adopting recording methods from hip-hop, inspired by the sampling work of DJ Shadow, and became interested in using computers to generate sounds.
-Radiohead cited 60s and 70s jazz artists such as Miles Davis, Charles Mingus and Alice Coltrane as influences.
+They also cited 60s and 70s jazz artists such as Miles Davis, Charles Mingus and Alice Coltrane as influences.
 According to Jonny Greenwood, "We bring in our favourite jazz albums, and say: we want to do this.
 And we enjoy the sound of our failing!"
 He likened their jazz influence to 1950s English bands imitating American blues records.
 Other influences include the soundtracks of Ennio Morricone, 1960s rock groups such as the Beatles and the Beach Boys, and Phil Spector's "wall of sound" production.
-O'Brien said Scott Walker was Radiohead's "unifying" influence, citing his voice, arrangements and instrumentation.

 The electronic music of Kid A was inspired by Yorke's admiration for artists signed to the record label Warp Records, such as Aphex Twin and Autechre.
 In 2013, Yorke named Aphex Twin as his biggest influence.
-Kid A also samples early computer music, and 1970s krautrock bands such as Can and Neu! were other major influences during this period.
+Kid A also samples early computer music, and 1970s krautrock bands such as Can and Neu! were other influences during this period.
 Jonny Greenwood cited the influence of the 20th-century classical composers Krzysztof Penderecki and Olivier Messiaen.
 Since the recording of Kid A, Greenwood has played the ondes Martenot, an early electronic instrument popularised by Messiaen.
 While recording In Rainbows, Radiohead mentioned rock, electronic, hip-hop and experimental musicians as influences, including Björk, M.I.A, Liars, Modeselektor and Spank Rock.